polterguy/polterguy.github.io/_posts/2022-02-19-turning-off-google-analytics.md

 reason is my by far most important, and it's because I want people to trust us with their data, and Google Analytics simply is incompatible with such trust.
 We're using Protonmail and Telegram to communicate.
-Not because we have something to hide, but because we want to make a statement to ourselves and others, and that statement is that other companies' data is secure with us!
+Not because we have something to hide, but because we want to make a statement to ourselves and others, and that statement is that other companies' data is secure with us.
 Hence, in case you wondered, we don't need a cookie disclaimer on our site, simply because we are not tracking you here at all.
 Zero cookie tracking, zero surveillance, zero data spoofing.
 Hence, no more cookies ^_^

 ![No cookies here](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/blogs/cookie-monster.jpeg)